Overview of Static Equipment Inspection

 Applicable Codes and Standards for Inspection

 Inspection of in-service static equipment is governed by internationally recognized codes and standards, which provide technical requirements, inspection intervals, and acceptance criteria.
+These standards guide engineers in maintaining safety, reliability, and compliance for various equipment types.

 Pressure Vessels